jblachly/dvr/README.md

 # Installation
 ## Requirements

-couchdb
+* couchdb
-ffmpeg 3.0
+* ffmpeg 3.0

 ## Installing a binary package

 ## Installing from source

-The go programming language version 1.7 or later is required to build (1.6 or 1.5 may work with GO15VENDOREXPERIMENT)
+The go programming language version 1.5 or later is required to build (with GO15VENDOREXPERIMENT set)

 # Architecture outline